airbrake/gobrake/README.md

 ## Introduction

-_Gobrake_ is the official notifier library for [Airbrake][airbrake.io] for the Go programming language, the leading exception reporting service.
+_Gobrake_ is the official notifier library for [Airbrake][airbrake.io] for the Go programming language.
 Gobrake provides a minimalist API that enables the ability to send _any_ Go error or panic to the Airbrake dashboard.
 The library is extremely lightweight, with minimal overhead.

 ## Key features